Faster and Simpler Width-Independent Parallel Algorithms for Positive Semidefinite Programming

-where the matrices $\mat{C}, \mat{A}_1, \dots, \mat{A}_m$ are $n$-by-$n$ symmetric positive semidefinite matrices, and the scalars $b_1, \dots, b_m$ are non-negative reals.
-This is a subclass of SDPs, where in the general case, these matrices only have to be Hermitian and these scalars are only required to be real numbers.
-As with Jain and Yao, we assume that the input SDP has strong duality.
-The main theorem below quantifies the cost of our algorithm in terms of the number of iterations.
-The work and depth bounds implied by this theorem vary with the format of the input and how the matrix exponential are computed in each iteration.
-As we'll discuss below, with input given in a suitable---and natural---form, our algorithm runs in nearly-linear work and polylogarithmic depth.
+The theorem quantifies the cost of our algorithm in terms of the number of iterations.
+The work and depth bounds implied by this theorem vary with the format of the input and how the matrix exponential is computed in each iteration.
+As we will discuss in Section~\ref{sec:exp}, with input given in a suitable form, our algorithm runs in nearly-linear work and polylogarithmic depth.